Nehemiah Chapter Six

 Nehemiah 6:16

-When all our enemies heard about this, all the surrounding nations were afraid and lost their self-confidence, because they realized that this work had been done with the help of our God.
+When all our enemies heard about it and the surrounding nations became afraid, our enemies’ self-esteem fell severely; because they realized that this work had been accomplished by our God.

 When God does a work, people notice and that even includes the enemies.
 The wall was not only rebuilt but it was done in a very short time under difficult situations.
 Even the enemy could see that God was in charge of the work and that scared them.
 We may be opposed, as ministers of the gospel, but the opposition is to God and not to us.
 It is His battle and when He shows up its over!